Dulluhan/Dulluhan.github.io/_posts/2016-10-30-diy-am-radio.md

   <li>FM radios are slightly more complicated than AM radio</li>
 </ul>

-Below are sections extracted from our team's final report.
+Below are sections extracted from our team's final report.</p>

 ## Construction Background